mostaphaRoudsari/honeybee-primer/text/components/Indoor_View_Factor_Calculator.md

 * ##### gridSize [Optional]
 A number in Rhino model units to make each cell of the view factor mesh.
 * ##### distFromFloorOrSrf [Optional]
-A number in Rhino model units to set the distance of the view factor mesh from the ground.
+A number in Rhino model units to set the distance of the view factor mesh from the floor of the zones.
+Alternatively, this can be a surface or list of surfaces on which you are interested in studying thermal comfort.
+Lastly, it can be a list of points at which you want to evaluate microclimate conditions.
 * ##### additionalShading [Optional]
 Add additional shading breps or meshes to account for geometry that is not a part of the zone but can still block direct sunlight to occupants.
 Examples include outdoor context shading and indoor furniture.
 * ##### addShdTransmiss [Optional]